DarkJets-hep/excitedquarks-rivet/README.md

 # excitedquarks-rivet
 Rivet routine to plot the four momentum of excited quarks.
+The following Rivet analysis are present:
-There are two Rivet analysis: MCR_EXCITEDQUARKS_P.cc and MCR_EXCITEDQUARKS_4M.cc.
-The first one uses the Particle class to obtain the 4-momentum of the events whereas the second one uses the FourMomentum class to do the same.
+- MCR_EXCITEDQUARKS_P.cc : uses the Particle class to obtain the 4-momentum of the events
+- MCR_EXCITEDQUARKS_4M.cc : uses the FourMomentum class to obtain the 4-momentum of the events
+- MCR_EXCITEDQUARKS_M.cc : uses the MCR_EXCITEDQUARKS_P.cc as a base but also plots the invariant mass of the dijet system
 - [Setup](#Setup)
 - [Install the projects](#Installtheprojects)
 - [Event generation](#eventgeneration)